-FIGURE 1 (a) Interaction effect between politicians-directed anger and hope on normative collective action intentions. (b) Interaction effect between perceived collective disadvantage and hope on normative collective action intentions sRMRR = .041, RMSEA = .040) and confirmed many of the expected relations.
+FIGURE 2 Interaction effect between perceived collective disadvantage and hope on non-normative collective action intentions sRMRR = .041, RMSEA = .040) and confirmed many of the expected relations.
 More specifically, perceived disadvantage was positively related to politicians-directed anger and less so to system-directed anger, whereas perceived illegitimacy of the disadvantage was more strongly related to system-directed anger than politicians-directed anger.
 More importantly and consistent with our predictions, both normative and non-normative collective action were predicted by system-directed anger but not by politicians-directed anger.
 However, normative collective action was predicted by the interaction between politicians-directed anger \times hope.
 As expected, the interaction between perceived collective disadvantage \times hope on both types of collective action was also significant.
-Overall, this analysis confirms the predicted indirect effect of perceived illegitimacy of disadvantage on collective action through system-directed anger.
+Overall, this analysis confirms the predicted indirect effect of perceived illegitimacy of disadvantage on collective action through systemdirected anger.
 It also provides additional support for the moderating role of hope on the direct and indirect paths of collective disadvantage to collective action.